CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Concept2 Rower, pull-up bar/rack, wall ball, barbell, bumper plates, gymnastics rings

-One of the all-time greatest CrossFit benchmark workouts (and one of the most CrossFit of all CrossFit workouts), you owe yourself to give this one a try!
+One of the all-time greatest CrossFit benchmark workouts you need to give this one a try!

 CrossFit Open Workout 23.2A&B